 Other specified congenital malformations of skin

-Q82.8 is a billable ICD-10-CM code that can be used to specify a diagnosis.
+Q82.8 is a billable/specific ICD-10-CM code that can be used to indicate a diagnosis for reimbursement purposes.

 A congenital or acquired disorder affecting the elastic fibers of the skin.
 It is characterized by loss of elasticity resulting in loosening and folding of the skin.